tagpro/sw-topics/README.md

 I am using an outdated but easy-to-build website builder : JEKYLL.
 Forgive me if you think there is something better out there.
 You can make this more pretty if you think that would make this world a better place.

 BTW, before you start reading this, a note about climate change.
-Please go watch the documentary: [Before the flood](https://www.netflix.com/watch/80141928) and feel bad for our planet and may be contribute to sustain this planet and it's future. #climate change
+Please go watch the documentary: [Before the flood](https://www.netflix.com/watch/80141928) and feel bad for our planet and may be contribute to sustain this planet and it's future. #climatechange

 ### Front-end dev topics